Momentum-Team-13/social-e-cards-front-end-team-sugar-gliders/social-e-cards/tasks.md

 ✅ A user can follow another user
 ✅ A user can unfollow another user
 ✅ A user can see a list of users they follow

-🚧 A user can see all the cards they themselves have created 🚧A user can update (edit) a card they’ve created
+✅  A user can see cards from a user they follow
-🚧 A user can see cards from a user they follow
+✅ A user can see all the cards they themselves have created 🚧A user can update (edit) a card they’ve created
 🚧 Read Me page